 Use these important high school years to teach, train, guide, and direct.
-Provide opportunities for your child to work more independently, letting the rope out bit by bit so she has a chance to prove herself.
+Provide opportunities for your child to work more independently, letting the rope out bit by bit so he has a chance to prove himself.
 Your goal is to produce a strong, independent writer who’s equipped and confident to enter college or the workplace.

 Where Should You Focus?

 - Write clearly, concisely, and correctly for both academic and personal purposes.